negralessio/reinforcementlearning/README.md

 * Value Iteration
 * Q-Learning

-The pokemon jupyter notebook contains the Q-Learning algorithm to find the shortest path to the pokemon as seen below:
+The pokemon jupyter notebook "q_learning_pokemon" contains the Q-Learning algorithm to find the shortest path to the pokemon as seen below:
 ![Pokemon Grid world](assets/pokemon_gridworld_only_charmander_solution.PNG?raw=true)